British Heart Foundation

 Grantees will not be permitted to practise clinically in the US; research projects must be laboratory-based and must not involve direct clinical contact with patients.

+- Monthly salary commensurate with grantee's experience and in line with UK national pay scales.
 This is intended as a contribution towards any institutional fees and accommodation & maintenance costs while in the USA.